Thanh-Tung Le

 Ph.D. candidate at Virginia Tech

 I am a Ph.D. candidate in the Department of Computer Science at Virginia Tech, advised by Dr. Thang Hoang.
-Before starting my Ph.D., I was an FPGA Engineer developing 5G Physical Layer at Viettel High Technology Industries Corporation.
+Prior to starting my Ph.D., I was an FPGA Engineer developing 5G NR Physical Layer at Viettel High Technology Industries Corporation.
 I completed my B.Sc. degree in Computer Engineering from Hanoi University of Science and Technology.

-My Ph.D. research has centered on Applied Cryptography, Security, and Privacy, with a primary focus on Searchable Encryption (SE), Multiparty Computation (MPC), Oblivious RAM (ORAM), and Proof of Retrievability (PoR).
+My Ph.D. research has centered on Applied Cryptography, Computer Security and Privacy, with a primary focus on Searchable Encryption, Multiparty Computation, Oblivious RAM, and Proof of Retrievability.
 I am also interested in designing hardware accelerators using FPGA and GPU technologies, particularly for applications in Cryptography and AI/ML.

 03/12/25: I will join Meta as a Ph.D.
 Software Engineer Intern in Summer 2025!